shardsio/shardsio.github.io/index.md

 ### Data Analysis is fun

-Online data graphs via web interface and full support of SQL, R and Pandas make a distributed data analisys a job data sientists enjoy.
+Online data graphs via web interface and full support of SQL, R and Pandas make a distributed data analisys a job data scientists enjoy.

 ### Complexity is a myth